 But in fact, both the ACC and AHA campaigns are handicapped from the get-go by the very words “heart failure”, delivered to new patients still reeling from that diagnostic gut punch.

-For example, here’s how CardioSmart’s brand new “Learning to Live with Heart Failure“ campaign starts off:
+For example, here’s how CardioSmart’s brand new “Learning to Live with Heart Failure“ patient video textbox starts off:

 No matter how they try to dress up that devastating message with as much positive spin as they can muster, it’s still like putting lipstick on a pig.